- Common uses

 - tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

-- tell your doctor if you have ever had an organ transplant, liver disease, or if your liver has been damaged by a medication or an illness.
-Also, tell your doctor if you have or have ever had an autoimmune disease (condition in which the immune system attacks a healthy part of the body) such as Crohn's disease (condition in which the immune system attacks the lining of the digestive tract causing pain, diarrhea, weight loss, and fever), ulcerative colitis (a condition which causes swelling and sores in the lining of the colon [large intestine] and rectum), lupus (a condition in which the immune system attacks many tissues and organs including the skin, joints, blood, and kidneys), or sarcoidosis (condition in which clumps of abnormal cells grow in various parts of the body including the lungs, skin, and eyes).
+- tell your doctor if you have received or plan to receive a stem cell transplant that uses donor stem cells (allogeneic) or have ever had an organ transplant.
+Also, tell your doctor if you have or have ever had an autoimmune disease (condition in which the immune system attacks a healthy part of the body) such as Crohn's disease (condition in which the immune system attacks the lining of the digestive tract causing pain, diarrhea, weight loss, and fever), ulcerative colitis (a condition which causes swelling and sores in the lining of the colon [large intestine] and rectum), lupus (a condition in which the immune system attacks many tissues and organs including the skin, joints, blood, and kidneys); any condition that affects your nervous system such as myasthenia gravis (a disorder of the nervous system that causes muscle weakness) or Guillain-Barré syndrome (weakness, tingling, and possible paralysis due to sudden nerve damage); thyroid problems; or liver disease.

 - tell your doctor if you are pregnant or plan to become pregnant.
-You should not become pregnant while you are receiving ipilimumab injection.
+You will need to take a pregnancy test before you receive ipilimumab.
 You should use effective birth control to prevent pregnancy during your treatment with ipilimumab injection and for 3 months after your final dose.
 Talk to your doctor about birth control methods that will work for you.
 If you become pregnant while receiving ipilimumab injection, call your doctor immediately.
 Ipilimumab injection may harm the fetus.

 - tell your doctor if you are breastfeeding or plan to breastfeed.
 You should not breastfeed while receiving ipilimumab injection and for 3 months after your final dose.